twitter-archive/libkestrel/docs/journal.md

 ### PUT (8)

 An item was added to the queue.
 This is the only entry in the writer files.
-The header size is either 5 or 7.
+The header size is either 6 or 8.

 Header:

   - i32 data size
+  - i32 error_count
   - i64 xid
   - i64 add_time (msec)
   - i64 expire_time (msec) [optional]